medskhiri321/medskhiri321/README.md

 ## Hi there 👋

-* Hi I'm Mohamed Skhiri, 22 y.o.
+*I'm Mohamed Skhiri, 22 y.o.
 Software Engineering Student at Higher Institute of Informatics and Mathematics of Monastir

 * fields of interest include but aren't limited to:<br>
   *  Web Developpement <br>